connbrack/tbot/README.md

 #### Fine-tuning:

-If you would like to change any values, you can adust the parameters at the beginning of the ```app.py``` file
+If you would like to change any values, you can adjust the parameters at the beginning of the ```app.py``` file.

 ```python
 # parameters